krishsub/vmscalesets/README.md

 for the blue/green VMSS.
 [Link](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-terminate-notification#rest-api)
 - In this period, each VM in VMSS can query the Terminate Notification endpoint and IMDS endpoint (see above links) to see if there is a Terminate event meant for itself.
+All instances in the VMSS receive a terminate notification, but the notification has a list of which VMs are going to be affected.
+The IMDS endpoint has the information on the VM - as the local machine name might have a different name than what Azure's Resource Manager gave it.
-- There is no need to poll this endpoint manually -- since the load balancer or application gateway will be configured with a health probe that pings an application endpoint every x seconds, simply piggyback off this.
-So in the health probe implementation in your workload, simply check for the terminate event for yourself.
+- There is no need to poll this Terminate and IMDS endpoint manually.
+Since the load balancer or application gateway will be configured with a health probe that pings an application endpoint every x seconds, simply piggyback off this.
+So in the health probe implementation in your workload, simply check if there is a terminate event for yourself.
 If there is, send a non-200 HTTP code back to the load balancer health probe.
 - The load balancer health probes will see an unhealthy response coming from the application.
 After the configured number of consequentive failures, it will mark the (VM) instance as unhealthy and stop forwarding traffic to it.
 - This is the drain implementation.
 Within the VM instance, keep sending unhealthy responses and approve the Terminate event (if required) after a safe period (safe period = load balancer configuration for `n` retries at `m` second intervals).

-There termin
+If no approval happens, then the instance is force terminated after `notBeforeTimeout` in the `terminateNotificationProfile`.

 ## Contributing